ComposableAnalytics/Docs/docs/Tutorial/DataPortals-Survey.md

 ## The DataPortal Model File

 We'll be designing a simple survey form.
 All DataPortals start with a data model that is defined in an Excel workbook.
-The Excel model file used in this tutorial is available here: <a href="../../Tutorial/img/BlueBikesDataPortal.xlsx" download="BlueBikesDataPortal.xlsx">Download Simple Survey DataPortal Model (xlxs)</a>
+The Excel model file used in this tutorial is available here: <a href="../../Tutorial/img/DataPortals_Model_Simple_Survey.xlsx" download="DataPortals_Model_Simple_Survey.xlsx">Download Simple Survey DataPortal Model (xlxs)</a>

 ## The Survey Container Page